prouty/noisedetector/docs/REFACTORING_SCRIPTS.md

 # Scripts Directory Refactoring Plan

+**Status: ✅ COMPLETED** (Phases 1-4)

 ## Overview
 This plan refactors the `scripts/` directory to follow SOLID principles, eliminate duplication, and properly separate concerns between scripts (CLI entry points) and core modules (reusable business logic).

+**Refactoring completed successfully!** All core modules have been created, scripts have been refactored, and duplicate code has been removed.
+The codebase is now cleaner, more maintainable, and follows SOLID principles.

 ## Goals
 1. **Extract reusable logic** from scripts into `core/` modules